simonmarwitz/pyOMA/doc/index.rst

 A toolbox for Operational Modal Analysis (OMA) developed by Simon Marwitz, Volkmar Zabel and Andrei Udrea at the Institute of Structural Mechanics (ISM) of the Bauhaus-Universität Weimar.
-Operational Modal Analysis (OMA) is the process of identifying the modal properties of a civil structure from ambient (output-only) vibration measurements....
+Operational Modal Analysis is the process of identifying the modal properties of a civil structure from ambient (output-only) vibration measurements....